nayed/dotfiles/vim/vim-cheat-sheet.md

 - Change multiple words: 5cw
 - Insert at the end of the line: A
 - Delete full word and replace: c + a + w
+- Changes 'surroundings': for examples from "hello" to 'hello': c s " '

 ### Deleting